SoraDavis/Queens-College--CS211/README.md

 *STABLE MARRIAGE RECURSIVE*

 Modify the Stable Marriage code so it works recursively.

-(When using recursion, backtracking is a natural result due to the way it works on the Runtime Stack!)
+*FIBONACCI RECURSIVELY*

 *TOWERS OF HANOI*